 The design of the new Yunesit’in Health Centre is inspired by traditional structures and carries forward the Yunesit’in practice of using wood to create places of cultural significance.

-The clinical wing of the building is wood frame construction finished with cementitious plank siding, and the roof is constructed using prefabricated wood trusses.
-When compared to conventional building systems, it is estimated that the insulated wood wall and roof structures of the health centre will be 60 percent more energy efficient.
-They are also predicted to reduce annual greenhouse gas emissions by approximately 28 tons of CO2
+The clinical wing of the building is wood-frame construction finished with cementitious plank siding, and the roof is constructed using prefabricated wood trusses.
+When compared to conventional building systems, it is estimated that the insulated wood wall and roof structures of the health centre will be 60 per cent more energy efficient.
+They are also predicted to reduce annual greenhouse gas emissions by approximately 28 tonnes of CO2.

 Internally, the exposed glulam structure and Douglas-fir ceilings, combined with edge grain Douglas-fir doors and millwork, create a warm and welcoming atmosphere.
 Overall, the use of wood creates a sense of cultural continuity in this community facility for the Yunesit’in people.